santanuroul123/retail-store-app/BRANCHING_STRATEGY.md

-# Branching Strategy & GitOps Workflow
+# Branching Strategy & GitOps Workflow for this project

 This document explains the advanced branching strategy and GitOps workflow implemented in this retail store sample application.